 This one-of-a-kind winter lights display and festival takes place along the Myrtle Beach Boardwalk and includes activities for everyone.
 This one-mile stretch of downtown is filled with more than 100,000 lights for you to stroll and enjoy — for free!
 There is also a ticketed family fun zone with bouncy houses, snowy areas, and street curling.
 Find gifts at the holiday park from local artisans and holiday vendors, plus enjoy the sounds of the season at the oceanfront stage and a special showing of Polar Express at Myrtle Beach Train Depot.

-Date & Time: November 24, 2023 – January 1, 2024.
-Light display is on daily from 5 pm to 9 pm.
+Light display nightly from 5 pm to 9 pm.

 Location: Myrtle Beach Boardwalk between The Gay Dolphin Gift Cove and the SkyWheel